Jidzo1/pride2025-app-legal/PRIVACY_POLICY.md

 ### Information You Provide
 - **Favorites**: When you mark events as favorites, this information is stored locally on your device
 - **Event Sharing**: When you share events, you may provide additional text or comments
+- **Language Preferences**: Your language choice (English/French) is stored locally for app localization
+- **Filter Preferences**: Your event filtering choices (date, type, etc.) may be stored locally for convenience

 ### Information Collected Automatically
 - **Device Information**: Basic device information for app functionality